top of page

 4. Black Reconstruction in America by W.E.B.
 Du Bois

-Synopsis: In this seminal work, Du Bois challenges the prevailing narrative of the Reconstruction era, arguing that it was a period of great progress for Black Americans that was ultimately undermined by white supremacy.
-He provides a thorough analysis of the political, social, and economic forces at play during this critical time.
+Synopsis: In this seminal work published in 1935, W.E.B.
+Du Bois challenges the prevailing narrative of the Reconstruction era (1865-1877).
+He argues that it was a period of significant progress for Black Americans—a time of burgeoning democracy and public education—that was ultimately undermined by white supremacy and the withdrawal of federal support.
+He provides a thorough analysis of the political, social, and economic forces at play, centering the agency of Black workers.

 The Fire Next Time by James Baldwin